 Sign up to receive security learning articles from Cloudflare.

 SSL, or Secure Sockets Layer, is an encryption-based Internet security protocol.
 It was first developed by Netscape in 1995 for the purpose of ensuring privacy, authentication, and data integrity in Internet communications.
 SSL is the predecessor to the modern TLS encryption used today.

 A website that implements SSL/TLS has "HTTPS" in its URL instead of "HTTP."

 There have been several iterations of SSL, each more secure than the last.
 In 1999 SSL was updated to become TLS.

-TLS is the up-to-date encryption protocol that is still being implemented online, even though many people still refer to it as ‘SSL encryption’.
-This can be a source of confusion for consumers shopping for security solutions.
-The truth is that any vendor offering ‘SSL’ these days is almost certainly providing TLS protection, which has been an industry standard for nearly twenty years.
-But since many folks are still searching for ‘SSL protection’, the term is still featured prominently on many product pages.
+TLS is the up-to-date encryption protocol that is still being implemented online, even though many people still refer to it as "SSL encryption."
+This can be a source of confusion for someone shopping for security solutions.
+The truth is that any vendor offering "SSL" these days is almost certainly providing TLS protection, which has been an industry standard for over 20 years.
+But since many folks are still searching for "SSL protection," the term is still featured prominently on many product pages.